CycloneDX/guides/ML-BOM/en/0x20-Design-Model-Component-Metadata.md

 ###### CycloneDX for the Qwen/Qwen-7B assembly

-The simplified JSON below shows how to declare a few of the files from the model repository's complete file list under the model's `component` declaration within the BOM's `metadata`.
+The simplified JSON below shows how to declare a few files from the model repository's complete file list within the BOM's `component` under the model's `metadata` declaration.

 > **Note**: In the JSON below, we use the Package URL (PURL) syntax to provide the additional path (with the model repository or "package") to each individual file by appending it using the `#` hash symbol as a separator.
-Also, notice that the commit hash (identifier) varies per-file.
+Also, notice that the commit hash (identifier) varies per file.

 ```json
 {